nslobodchuk/twitter-data/README.md

 ```
 The choice of wording is poor.
 Here `the number of networks` means the number of networks with 1 or more nodes.
 `The number of networks with 1 or more descendants` means the number of networks with 2 nodes.
 And so on...
 Note that
-the number of networks if less than the number of tweets.
+the number of networks is less than the number of tweets.
 Note also that a tweet with 0 replies is considered
 a network with 1 node.